monicahq/monica/README.md

 - [Alexis Saettler (asbiin)](https://github.com/asbiin)

 We are also fortunate to have an amazing [community of developers](https://github.com/monicahq/monica/graphs/contributors) who help us greatly.

+## Next updates

+### Chandler: The Next Evolution of Monica
+After 18 months of development, we have launched the beta version of our new Monica release, called Chandler.
+This version represents a complete reinvention of Monica, built from the ground up to offer a more robust, flexible, and personalized experience.

+**Key Features of Chandler**
+- Extensive Customization: Chandler allows you to tailor almost every aspect of the platform, from the interface design to the modules you enable and the data you choose to track.
+.
+New Design & Dark Mode: We've introduced a completely revamped interface along with the highly requested dark mode to enhance the user experience.
+- Open Source & Self-Hosted: Chandler remains open source and can be deployed on your own servers for free using Docker or manual installation via the command line.

+**Current Limitations of the Beta Version**
+- Separate Login System: Monica credentials cannot be used to log into Chandler.
+- No Data Migration: Currently, importing data from previous Monica versions is not supported.
+- No Bulk Contact Import: The ability to import contacts in bulk is not yet available.
+- No API Support: Chandler does not yet provide an API for integrations.

+We invite all users to try Chandler during this beta phase and share feedback to help us refine it before the official release.

+🔗 Access the beta version here: [Chandler on GitHub](https://github.com/monicahq/chandler)

+We greatly appreciate your support and hope you enjoy the improvements Chandler brings!

 ## Thank you, open source